-Graduation ceremonies are usually 1.5 to 2 hours long.
-Ceremonies include the procession into the hall of the dignitaries, conferral of awards and presentation of individual graduates to the Chancellor, and an occasional address.
+Graduation ceremonies are usually 1.5 hours long.
+Ceremonies include the procession into the hall of the dignitaries, an occasional address, conferral of awards and presentation of individual graduates to the Chancellor.
 The dignitaries then process out of the hall, followed by the new graduates and then their guests.

-Refreshments are then served for graduates and their guests.
+Refreshments are then served after the ceremony for graduates and their guests.
 Graduation services (photography, framing etc) are located in the same area.

 See the ceremony dates, times and location maps.

-Graduates will be presented to the Chancellor of the University one at a time by course.
-Your name will be checked by staff as your course is called and you will move through a series of checkpoints.
+Graduates will be presented to the Chancellor of the University one at a time by course order.

 Doffing, which is to tip one's hat in salutation, is simply lifting your right hand to touch the front edge of your trencher (hat) and nodding slightly.
 It is a sign of respect to the Chancellor.